nbamford123/DumpRun/README.md

 ```
 ### Key Directories

-Each lambda domain folder contains its business logic and corresponding unit tests
+Each lambda domain folder contains its business logic and corresponding unit tests.

-Unit tests are co-located with the code they test in __tests__ directories
+Unit tests are co-located with the code they test in __tests__ directories.

 For detailed information about infrastructure setup and deployment, see infrastructure/README.md.